Power-Components/livewire-powergrid/README.md

 #### Column Filters

-These are the filters availables for each column.
+These are the filters available for each column.

 | Method | Arguments | Result | Example |
 |----|----|----|----|